Autism Spectrum & Developmental Disorder

 Do any of these items apply to you?

-IF YOU SAID YES TO ANY OF THE ABOVE you might consider meeting with one of the highly trained mental health professionals in CFIR’s Autism Spectrum & Developmental Disorder Assessment Service.
-Our mental health professionals can provide you with a comprehensive assessment and then support you to get the help you may need.
+If you said yes to any of the above, you might consider meeting with one of the highly trained mental health professionals in the Autism Spectrum & Developmental Disorder Assessment Service.
+Mental health professionals in this Service can provide you with a comprehensive assessment and then support you to get the help you may need.

 You can refer yourself, your child or a loved one to our service.